pol2095/graphics2SVG/README.md

 # graphics2SVG 0.5.0

-This project export a vector shape to SVG format.
+This project export a vector shape to SVG format.<br/>
 Warning : all features aren't implemented.

 ## Quick Links